-So when Joker says he’s an agent of chaos, he’s making the argument to Harvey Dent that chaos is actually fairer than a system of order that produces horrors but pretends like it’s fair.
-In fact, chaos is fairer because it can impact anyone, at any time, randomly, and without reason.
+So when Joker says he’s an agent of chaos, he’s making the argument to Harvey Dent that chaos is fairer than a system of order that produces horrors but pretends like it’s fair.
+Chaos is fairer because it can impact anyone at any time, randomly, and without reason.

 10. “Everybody just yells and screams at each other.
 Nobody’s civil anymore.
 Nobody thinks what it’s like to be the other guy.”

-Arthur delivers this deep quote in the middle of his conversation with Murray.
+Arthur delivers this profound quote in the middle of his conversation with Murray.
 It’s his monologue that tries to explain his point of view.

-As you can tell from a lot of these quotes, they are deep and insightful because Joker is trying to connect with the listener to help them understand him.
+As you can tell from many of these quotes, they are deep and insightful because Joker is trying to connect with the listener to help them understand him.

 In his mind, he’s not insane – he’s the only rational person in the room.

-Of course, to Arthur, the system is broken and it’s insane to think that the victims of the system won’t turn on it, and in his words “werewolf and go wild.”
-It’s a childish argument, but as you see throughout the film, Arthur is quite childlike and innocent in his own way.
+Of course, to Arthur, the system is broken, and it’s insane to think that the system’s victims won’t turn on it, and in his words, “werewolf and go wild.”
+It’s a childish argument, but as you see throughout the film, Arthur is quite childlike and innocent.

 Joker: “Have you seen what it’s like out there, Murray?
 Do you ever actually leave the studio?
 Everybody just yells and screams at each other.
 Nobody’s civil anymore.
 Nobody thinks what it’s like to be the other guy.
 You think men like Thomas Wayne ever think what it’s like to be someone like me?
 To be somebody but themselves?
 They don’t.
 They think that we’ll just sit there and take it, like good little boys!
 That we won’t werewolf and go wild!”

-Joaquin Phoenix won an Academy Award for this performance and watching this scene, it’s easy to see why.
-Since we link to it two other times in the article, you’ll have to click the link up above or down below to watch it in context.
+Joaquin Phoenix won an Academy Award for this performance, and watching this scene, it’s easy to see why.
+Since we link to it two other times in the article, you’ll have to click the link above or below to watch it in context.

 11. “Madness, as you know, is like gravity.
 All it takes is a little push.”